-Co-presented with Istituto Italiano di Cultura.
+Co-presented with Istituto Italiano di Cultura

 Internationally renowned architect and designer Gaetano Pesce was born in 1939 in La Spezia, Italy, and studied architecture at the University of Venice.
 He has designed for companies such as Cassina, B & B Italia, Bernini, and Knoll International.
 His architectural work includes the Organic Building of Osaka, the Children’s House for Parc de la Villette, the Gallery Mourmons in Belgium, and the office for the New York advertising of agency TBWA\Chiat\Day.
 Pesce received the prestigious Chrysler Award for Innovation and Design in 1993 and the Fashion Institute of Technology’s Lawrence J. Israel Prize in 2009.

 ALL HAMMER PUBLIC PROGRAMS ARE FREE.
-Tickets are required, and are available at the Billy Wilder Theater Box Office one hour prior to start time.
-Limit one ticket per person on a first come, first served basis.
+Tickets for assigned seating in the Billy Wilder Theater are required and available at the Box Office one hour before each program.
+Early arrival is recommended.
+Tickets are available one per person on a first come, first served basis.

-Easy parking is available under the museum for $3 after 6:00.
+Parking is available under the museum for a flat fee of $3 after 6PM.

 Additional support is provided by Bronya and Andrew Galef, Good Works Foundation and Laura Donnelly, an anonymous donor, the Hammer Programs Committee, and Susan and Leonard Nimoy.